SharePoint/sp-dev-docs/docs/schema/customaction-element.md

 </tr>
 <tr class="even">
 <td align="left"><p>**Rights**</p></td>
 <td align="left"><p>Optional **Text**.
 Specifies a set of rights that the user must have for the link to be visible, for example, `"ViewListItems,ManageAlerts"`.
 If it is not specified, the action always appears in the list of actions.
 To specify multiple rights, separate the values by using commas.
 The set of rights are grouped logically according to **AND** logic, which means that a user must have all the specified rights to see an action.
-For a list of possible values, see <span sdata="cer" target="T:Microsoft.SharePoint.SPBasePermissions"><span class="nolink">Microsoft.SharePoint.SPBasePermissions</span></span>.</p></td>
+For a list of possible values, see <span class="nolink">Microsoft.SharePoint.SPBasePermissions</span>.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**RootWebOnly**</p></td>